 Provides a comprehensive analysis of juvenile justice ministry, delinquency, and the juvenile justice system.
-Lays a theological, theoretical and philosophical methodology for working with juvenile offenders in ways that offer opportunities for transformed character.
-The content is grounded in Scripture, research-based evidence on resilience, and transformational change theory.
+Lays a theological, theoretical and philosophical methodology for working with juvenile offenders to offer opportunities for transformed character.
+Content grounded in Scripture, research-based evidence on resilience, and transformational change theory.
+Prerequisites: BCM101, 103.

 BCM236 Juvenile Justice Ministry: The Role of the Juvenile Justice Worker (3)

-Critiques transformational character development against incremental self-improvement for the highest at-risk adolescents in society.
-Particular attention is given to understanding one’s own issues of pain, anger, unmet needs, and prejudice.
-Explores and critiques twelve-step recovery programs, and expectations, motivations, and pitfalls that occur over the course of such programs.
+Critiques transformational character development against incremental self-improvement for the highest at-risk adolescents.
+Particular attention given to understanding one’s own issues of pain, anger, unmet needs, and prejudice.
+Explores and critiques 12-step recovery programs and expectations, motivations and pitfalls that occur over the course of such programs.
+Prerequisites: BCM101, 103.

 BCM237 Juvenile Delinquency and Its Contributing Factors (3)

-Explores myriad of complex internal and external risk factors that contribute toward delinquency.
+Explores myriad of complex internal and external risk factors contributing toward delinquency in children.
 Focused attention given to understanding the impact of dysfunctional family systems, over-stressed communities, learning and mental health issues, racial tension and disproportional minority confinement, gangs, criminal thinking patterns, and various types of addiction and substance abuse issues.
+Prerequisites: BCM101, 103.